artisan-roaster-scope/artisan/_pages/devices.md

 sort_by: title
 ---

-Artisan can communicate with a large number of devices.
+Artisan can communicate with a large number of devices out-of-the box and can be extended programatically by calling external programs.